Skip to main content

 FAQs about Poker Starting Hands

-Is pocket aces better than ace-king?
+Are pocket aces better than ace-king?

 Which hands to play pre-flop?

-The best hands to play preflop are premium pairs Pocket Aces to Pocket Tens, as well as big connectors A-K, K-Q, A-Q and A-J.
+The best hands to play preflop are premium pairs of Pocket Aces to Pocket Tens, as well as big connectors A-K, K-Q, A-Q and A-J.

 Is AK or KK better?

-Is pocket 2s better than AK?
+Is Pocket 2s better than AK?

 No. A-K is better than Pocket 2s in that if there are two pairs or quads on the board, it wins.
-If the cards are all suited, you also get to win with a Royal Flush, the best possible hand in poker.
+If the cards are all suited, you also get to win with a Royal Flush, the best possible hand in Poker.

 How do you calculate the probability of winning a poker hand?

 You can calculate the probability of winning a poker hand by counting the number of five-card hands in the deck and how they can be dealt.
-Alternatively, you can skip this tedious and super long process by checking out our winning hand percentages chart above.
+Alternatively, you can skip this tedious and super-long process by checking out our winning hand percentages chart above.

 What are the odds of winning with pocket aces?